ongov/ontario-design-system/COMMIT-GUIDELINES.md

 **It is important to note**: Breaking changes can be added to any commit regardless of the commit prefix, they are not just relegated to `fix` or `feat` commit prefixes as those aren't always relevant when introducing a breaking change.

-The Conventional Commit structure also allows for an exclamation mark (`!`) to be added before the `:` in the subject.
+The Conventional Commit structure also allows for an exclamation mark (`!`) to be added before the colon (`:`) in the subject.
 This pattern isn't respected by this projects tooling but it helps commits that contain breaking changes stand out when reviewing the commit subjects.

+### Non `feat` or `fix` commit prefixes

+Commits can be prefixed with other prefixes other than `feat:` and `fix:`, as mentioned in [Changelog generation](#changelog-generation).
+These additional types are: `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, or `test:`.
+These are more suited for smaller parts of a larger update or commits that are being made that should not impact the version number, for example project documentation updates.

+The other prefixes have particular meanings:

+- `build:` Changes that affect the project build process, build system, or external dependencies (e.g. npm, gulp).
+- `chore:` Routine tasks that don't modify source code or tests (e.g. updating package versions, configuration changes)
+- `ci:` Changes to Continuous Integration (CI) workflow configuration files and scripts
+- `docs:` Documentation-only changes (e.g. updating README, adding comments).
+- `style:` Changes that do not affect the meaning of the code (e.g. formatting, missing semi-colons, whitespace)
+- `refactor:` Changes that neither fix a bug nor add a feature (e.g. code restructuring, renaming variables)
+- `perf:` Changes that relate to performance and neither fix a bug nor add a feature
+- `test:` Adding or updating tests (e.g. unit tests, integration tests)

 ## Examples